RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The migration can take copy databases more effectively when soure and target are located on
 the same database server.
-In order to take advantage of that we can optionally copy the source
+In order to take advantage of that we can optionally import the source
-database into the *otobo_db_1* container.
-This approach allow to simply rename tables instead
+database into the database server runnning in the *otobo_db_1* container.
-of copying the rows.
+This approach allow to simply rename tables instead of copying the rows.

 First we need a dump of the source OTRS database.
 The dumping can, but doesn't have to, be performed on the Docker host.
 Here we concentrate on the case, where OTRS is running with MySQL on the Docker host and uses the database